johnbillion/extended-cpts/README.md

 ) };
 ```

 Try it.
-You'll have a hierarchical public post type with an admin UI, and a hierarchical public taxonomy with an admin UI, and all the labels and updated messages will be automatically generated.
+You'll have a hierarchical public post type with an admin UI, a hierarchical public taxonomy with an admin UI, and all the labels and updated messages for them will be automatically generated.

 Or for a bit more functionality: